 If you’d rather take a front-door approach to demographic segmentation, using PickFu is a simple and effective way to do that because users know that they’re offering their information, and they do it willingly.

 How does demographic segmentation help in marketing?

-By targeting a specific demographic segment— such as family people who have several children — you’ll get the most relevant answers to your marketing research questions.
+By targeting a specific demographic segment, such as parents who have several children, you’ll get the most relevant answers to your marketing research questions.
 You’ll know what your customers prefer and what they’re most likely to buy.

 What’s the best way to use demographic

 As a marketer, the best way to use demographic segmentation to your advantage is to: